 Users may not: ·

-· Use the Internet for any illegal activity, including violation of copyright or other rights of third parties, or in a manner inconsistent with the Library's tax-exempt status or its proper operations.
+Use the network to make unauthorized entry into other computational, informational or communication services or resources. · Distribute unsolicited advertising. · Invade the privacy of others · Make any attempt to damage computer equipment or software. · Engage in any activity that is harassing or defamatory. · Use the Internet for any illegal activity, including violation of copyright or other rights of third parties, or in a manner inconsistent with the Library's tax-exempt status or its proper operations.

 Users should be aware that the Internet is not a secure medium and that third parties may be able to obtain information regarding users' activities.
 However, the Niagara Falls Public Library will not release information on the use of specific Internet resources by members of the public except as required by law or necessary for the proper operation of the Library.